cisagov/LME/docs/markdown/chapter4.md

 ### 4.1.2 Check that logs are being recieved

-While on the Elastic home page, click on the hamburger icon on the left, then under "Analytics,"  and click "Dashboard."
-From there, select "User Security."
-This will show a dashboard similar to Figure 2.
+While on the Elastic home page, click on the hamburger icon on the left, select "Analytics" and click "Dashboard" and select "User Security," to show a dashboard similar to Figure 2.

 <p align="center">
     <img src="/docs/imgs/usersec.png" width="66%" />